slavrd/hellocs/README.md

 * Install Vagrant - [instructions](https://www.vagrantup.com/downloads.html)
 * In folder vagrant/ run `vagrant up`
 * Login to the machine `vagrant ssh`
-* Clone the project `git clone https://github.com/slavrd/hellocs.git`
+* The project will be in `~/hellocs/` directory

 ## Run the project

 * to run the app - `dotnet run`
 * to build an executable - `dotnet build -r <RID>`
+* to build an redisitributable executable - `dotnet publish -r <RID>`

 The RID depends on the OS you are building for - [list](https://docs.microsoft.com/en-us/dotnet/core/rid-catalog) of RIDs.

-The compiled application will be placed in ./bin/Debug/netcoreapp2.1/\<RID> folder
+The compiled application will be placed in ./bin/Debug/netcoreapp2.1/\<RID>/publish folder